Fear And Loathing At The Supreme Court — What Is Chief Justice John Roberts Up To?

 What was he thinking?
 That is the question many are asking on both sides of the political spectrum.

-Chief Justice John Roberts repeatedly voted with the Supreme Court's conservatives this term, except in one, and only one, 5-to-4 decision.
+Chief Justice John Roberts repeatedly voted with the Supreme Court's conservatives this term, except in one, and only one, 5-4 decision.
 Written by Roberts, the ruling blocked the addition of a citizenship question on the 2020 census, leaving an angry President Trump desperately trying to find a way around it.

 It also left a lot of speculation about the motives of the chief justice.